dijasila/GPAW/doc/exercises/wavefunctions/wavefunctions.rst

   temperature was used and what is the significance of this?

-* Plot the Kohn-Sham wavefunctions of the different wavefunctions of the CO molecule by after writing :file:`.cube` files for handling with :program:`VMD`.
+* Plot the Kohn-Sham wavefunctions of the different wavefunctions of the CO molecule like you did for the oxygen atom.

 * Can you identify the highest occupied state and the lowest unoccupied state?